East African Breweries: Other brands

-The company also makes Uganda Waragi, a 40% ABV brand of waragi, a traditional Ugandan liquor, and the leading branded distilled beverage in Uganda.
+The company also makes Uganda Waragi, a 40% ABV brand of waragi, a traditional liquor and the leading branded distilled beverage in Uganda.
 It is triple distilled and made from millet.
 It is known in Uganda as "the Spirit of Uganda".
 The main markets include other African countries such as Rwanda, the Democratic Republic of Congo and Sudan.
 In 1965, "The Enguli Act" decreed that distillation would only be legal under license, and distillers should sell to the parastatal Uganda Distilleries Limited, which produced a branded bottled product, marketed under the name Uganda Waragi.